Sacramento Northern Railway: Freight branches

-Terminals and Stations
+Terminals and stations

 Sacramento's first interurban terminal (for the Northern Electric Railway's line from Chico and Yuba City) was at Eighth and J Streets.
-Sacramento's two other interurban lines, the San Francisco-Sacramento and the Central California Traction (to Stockton) had separate terminals.
+Sacramento's two other interurban lines, the San Francisco–Sacramento and the Central California Traction (to Stockton) had separate terminals.
 Pressure from Sacramento to stop loading multiple-car interurban trains on city streets led to construction of a terminal for all three in 1925.
-This produced the impressive two-story columned brick Union Station along I Street between 11th and 12th Streets, near the current Sacramento RT Light Rail 12th & I station.
+This produced the impressive two-story columned brick Union Traction Terminal along I Street between 11th and 12th Streets, near the current SacRT light rail 12th & I station.
 Trains left I street to circle behind the terminal to one of four tracks for passenger loading.
 The station burned internally 1972 and was removed around 2000.

-The SN mission style terminal at 30 mile west Woodland was unusual in that the interurban cars from Sacramento went through an arch in the station's wall to reach a rail yard in the rear.
-This terminal was close to the Woodland Opera House, unique for such a small town.
+The SN mission style terminal in Woodland was unusual in that the interurban cars from Sacramento went through an arch in the station's wall to reach a rail yard in the rear.
+The terminal was adjacent to the Woodland Opera House.

+The Oakland terminal was a very compact yard and buildings at 40th and Shafter with a wye connecting to the Key System tracks along 40th.
+While trains utilized Key System trackage for the final few miles of passenger service in Oakland, SN bypassed all intermediate stops and ran direct to the San Francisco terminal.
+Initially, trains terminated at the Key System Mole, where passengers could transfer to ferries to San Francisco.
+Trains to the San Francisco Transbay Terminal lasted over two years at the end of interurban service.